datavillage-me/developer-documentation/index.md

 ## Data collaboration spaces
 Organizations can create <b>data collaboration spaces</b> involving other organizations and their consumers directly.
-The participants meet in the neutral environment:
+The participants meet in the confidential environment:
-- The <b>data providers</b> that provide the input data.
-The data providers can be organizations providing enterprise data or consumers directly connecting their personal data through a consent mechanism.
-The data is only visible in the secure neutral environment by a trusted algorithm.
+- The <b>data providers</b> that provide the raw data.
+The data providers can be organizations providing enterprise data or consumers directly connecting zero-party personal data through their data vault.
+The data is only visible in the secure environment by the trusted algorithm.
 - The <b>code provider</b> that provides the algorithm that will run on the data.
-Only the trusted algorithm will have access to the data in the neutral environment to process them.
+The code provider describes the algorithm and the output model (ontology) for derived data.
 - The <b>data consumers</b> who access the results of the algorithm (derived data).
-Only data consumers can access the result within the neutral environment.
+Only data consumers can access the result from the confidential environment.
+Consumers get result directly in their personal data vault.

 As illustrated in the diagram below, a participant can have several roles.